RobotCaleb/Pantaloons/readme.txt

 --- Contact ---

-For issues, problems or feedback please use the github: https://github.com/sditmore/Pantaloons.
-Or contact me at sditmore@eyesee360.com.
+For issues, problems or feedback please use the github: https://github.com/EyeSee360/Pantaloons.
+Or contact sditmore@eyesee360.com.

 --- Licensing ---